-Queijo de Nisa: A Traditional Angolan Cheese Guide
+Queijo de Nisa: A Traditional Portuguese

 Queijo de Nisa is a celebrated Portuguese cheese with Protected Designation of Origin status.
 This artisanal cheese originates from the Alentejo region and is crafted from raw sheep’s milk.
 Its firm texture and slightly spicy, tangy flavor profile make it a favorite among connoisseurs.